Spin Fishing For Steelhead: 5 Most Effective Methods Used By Guides

 Anglers will cast the bait out and put the rod into a rod holder and just wait.
 They might reel in and try another spot in 10 or 20 minutes.

-If the fish are not on the move this is not a very productive method, but if the steelhead are swimming through the area there is a chance to catch a fish.
+If the fish are not on the move this is not a very productive method, but if the steelhead are swimming through the area or are active and feeding, there is a chance to catch a fish.

 So I made an entire page on all the essential gear that I recommend to my clients and river anglers.
 This is stuff you should have or consider, and I also discuss which products and brands are guide tested, field-tested, and are best buys.